-Note: the great thing about an omelette is; you can add fruits, vegetables, or even extra meat to them if you wish, especially if you're expecting a heavy activity day.
+Note: the great thing about an omelette is; you can add fruits, vegetables, or even extra meat to them if you wish, especially if you're expecting a day of heavy activity.

 Approximate protein value is 22 to 24 g.
 This breakfast takes approximately 10 to 15 mins to complete.

-Eggs and oatmeal: the oatmeal is steel cut large flakes of oatmeal with nuts, flax seed, bran and is made by Rogers.
-1 cup of the oatmeal was added to boiling water with a small handful of raisins for 5 to 8 minutes, then removed from the heat to cool.
+Eggs and oatmeal: the oatmeal is steel cut large flakes of oatmeal with nuts, flax seed, bran - manufactured by Rogers.
+1 cup of the oatmeal was added to boiling water with a small handful of raisins for 5 to 8 minutes, then removed from heat to cool.

 While the oatmeal cools, break open three or four large eggs with half the yolks onto a plate and microwave for 2 minutes, some Pollock/imitation crab was added for flavor to increase protein value.
 The slabs of cooked egg were then quartered and added to the plate with a vine of grapes.